auttwitter/DSI-04/projects/project_capstone/README.md

 - **State**
   - A state represents the current situation or condition of the agent within the environment.
   - The state is defined by the hour of the day and the battery level.
 To ensure the number of states is finite, the battery level is rounded down and up into discrete intervals, rather than using a float number.
+  - In this study, the initial battery level is set to 3.

  #### Action System
 - The epsilon greedy function is applied.